k-capehart/go-salesforce/README.md

 ### QueryStruct
 `func (sf *Salesforce) QueryStruct(soqlStruct any, sObject any) error`

-QueryStruct performs a SOQL query given a go-soql struct and decodes the response into the given struct
+Pperforms a SOQL query given a go-soql struct and decodes the response into the given struct
-- `soqlStruct`: should be a custom struct using `soql` tags
+- `soqlStruct`: a custom struct using `soql` tags
     - Review [forcedotcom/go-soql](https://github.com/forcedotcom/go-soql)
-- `sObject`: should be a slice of a custom struct type representing a Salesforce Object
+- `sObject`: a slice of a custom struct type representing a Salesforce Object
 - Eliminates need to separately maintain query string and struct
 - Helps prevent SOQL injection